dermesser/libsocket/DOCUMENTATION.md

 ("ntp", "http", "gopher").
 * `sendto_flags` is available on all platforms.
 The value given here goes directly to the internal `sendto()` call.
 The flags which may be specified differ between the platforms.

+Returns the number of bytes sent, on error -1.

 On Linux, you can get them from the manpage `sendto(2)`: